haythamdahri/expenses-rest/README.md

 `http://MY_HOST:4200`

 - **Login:**
-  - As a User, I can sign in using my email & password:
+  - As a User, I can sign in using my username & password:
 ![Login](screens/Login.png)

 - **Expenses:**
-  - Expenses Page:
+  - As a system user, i can add expenses with ability to specify currency while typing the amount value:
 ![Expenses](screens/Expenses.png)

 ## Author